Information for Paradise Residents rebuilding after the Camp Fire

-Stay on the standby rate if you wish to remain a PID customer and want the district to continue to maintain your service line and meter.
+Stay on the ready-to-serve rate if you will not need active service but wish to remain a PID customer and want the district to continue to maintain your service line and meter.
 The monthly fee also covers administrative costs associated with having a maintained PID account.
 PID will fix any fire damage between the mainline and your meter location and restore water to the meter when requested as we are able.
 Customers should check with their insurance companies and ask if this recurring monthly fee is reimbursable under “additional living expenses”.

 The Disconnect Form may be downloaded from pdf here (238 KB) .
 You must include a photocopy of a current California ID when you return the form.